LeandroBerlin/artemisia-ai/README.md

 ## Getting started with Next.js and Replicate

-This is a [Next.js](https://nextjs.org/) template project that's preconfigured to work with Replicate's API.
+This webapp was created using a [Next.js](https://nextjs.org/) template project that's preconfigured to work with [Replicate's API](replicate.com/docs/get-started/nextjs).
+It also use [Tailwind](https://tailwindcss.com/) utility-first CSS framwork.

-You can use this as a quick jumping-off point to build a web app using Replicate's API, or you can recreate this codebase from scratch by following the guide at [replicate.com/docs/get-started/nextjs](https://replicate.com/docs/get-started/nextjs)

 ## Noteworthy files